nicnosis/iu-courses/j460/docs/assignment1.md

 ## Description
 We will be using data from [GapMinder](http://gapminder.org) to create a scatter plot.
 The goal is to create a chart a simplified version of [this chart](https://www.gapminder.org/tools/#_chart-type=bubbles) using d3.js.

+## Demo
+This project features a [live demo](../demo/assignment1/).
+The purpose of this demo is to give you an idea of what your chart should look like when it's finished.
+Yours doesn't have to be perfectly identical, but it should look quite similar.

 ## Download
 Download this file - [j460 project 1 starter](assignment1-starter.zip)